Do I have to apply and be accepted into a degree program before I can take classes?

 When do classes begin?

 Our undergraduate and graduate programs have several different start dates.
-Visit the Academic Schedule website to access academic calendars and class schedules.
+Visit the Academic Calendar to access calendars and class schedules.

 How do I get my books?

 The University Bookstore is located on the first floor of the Campus Center.
 Normal hours are Mon.-Thurs.
 8:30 a.m. - 6:30 p.m., Fri.
 8:30 a.m. - 4:30 p.m., and Saturdays 10:00 a.m. - 2:00 p.m.
 You can order your textbooks online.
 You'll need your course and section number; choose "Main Campus" or "Off-Campus" as appropriate.

 Does Western New England University give part-time students credit for life experience?

 The University has partnered with Charter Oak State College in New Britain, Connecticut, to allow students to receive credit for prior learning through portfolio assessment.
 A maximum of 30 credits can be obtained in this way.
 Students must receive prior permission from Western New England University.
 Credit is also available through the College Level Examination Program (CLEP) and the American Council on Education (ACE), or military education and experience.